kubepack/kubepack/docs/guides/scenario-1.md

 See this manifest.yaml file [here](https://github.com/kubepack/kube-c/blob/test-1/manifest.yaml)

-Now, `$ pack dep` command will get all the dependencies and place it under `manifests/vendor` folder.
+Now, `$ kubectl plugin pack dep` command will get all the dependencies and place it under `manifests/vendor` folder.

 ## Next Steps